 We are also subject to certain other forms of foreign regulation in connection with our provision of communications services.
-For instance, certain of our business units are subject to the European Union's General Data Protection Regulation (GDPR), which regulates the handling of personal data collected from individuals in the EU.
+In the area of privacy, we are subject to existing, new, and evolving laws and regulations in the markets in which we operate.
+For instance, certain of our business units are subject to the European Union's (EU) General Data Protection Regulation (GDPR), which imposes transparency, accountability, data protection, cross-border data transfer, and other obligations on Viasat both as a data controller and a data processor in relation to personal information of individuals in the EU.
+Privacy laws and regulations can be subject to differing interpretations and may be inconsistent among jurisdictions.
 Certain foreign jurisdictions in which we operate also impose requirements related to network management practices, cooperation with local law enforcement agencies, and other matters.
 A smaller number of foreign jurisdictions in which we operate have adopted laws enabling the government to suspend ISP services in the country.